What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

-A notebook.
+A pen and a notebook for notes.
 There no other costs.

 When I've finished, what course can I do next?